Robert R. McCormick: Crusading publisher

 McCormick returned from the war and took control of the Tribune in the 1920s.
 Given the lack of schools of journalism in the midwestern United States at the time, McCormick and Patterson sponsored a school named for their grandfather, the Joseph Medill School of Journalism.
 It was announced by Walter Dill Scott in November 1920, and began classes in 1921.

 As publisher of the Tribune, McCormick was involved in a number of legal disputes regarding freedom of the press that were handled by McCormick's longtime lawyer Weymouth Kirkland.
 The most famous of these cases is Near v.
 Minnesota, 283 U.S. 697 (1931), a case championed by McCormick in his role as chairman of the American Newspaper Publishers Association's Committee on Free Speech.

+In 1919, automobile magnate Henry Ford sued the Chicago Tribune and Robert McCormick for libel after the Tribune called him an “anarchist” in an editorial.
+The Tribune’s writer used the term in response to Ford’s opposition to President Woodrow Wilson sending military forces to the Mexican border in 1916 and Ford calling soldiers “murderers.”
+The trial lasted over the summer of 1919 and several prominent witnesses including generals were called to testify.
+So too were three history professors, Columbia University’s William Archibald Dunning, Ohio State University’s Francis Coker (who earned his Ph.D under Dunning), and University of Michigan’s Jesse Siddall Reeves.
+As expert witnesses, the three provided differing definitions of anarchism which, unlike Marxism, had no philosophical “father.”
+In the end Ford prevailed on the question of whether he was libeled but the jury only awarded him six cents and he asked for $1million.